jtsu/IOSXE_Post_ConfigDiff/README.md

-# Building a custom app hosted on a Cisco Catalyst Switch.
+# Building a custom app hosted on Cisco IOX-XE platforms.
 This app will check for a config change and post the diff to a WebEx Teams Rooms.
+The app will also run on a Cisco IOS-XE switch or router, so no additional server resources are needed.

 ## Setup Overview
 This script requires the following: